-Best served chilled, this Moscato from Lombardy, Italy has the refreshing aroma of citrus and mint with peach and candied orange flavor.
-Lombardy is known to be the source of high-quality grapes that produce good quality wines, including the Rosatello Moscato.
+Best served chilled, this Moscato from Lombardy, Italy, has the refreshing aroma of citrus and mint with peach and candied orange flavor.
+Lombardy is the source of high-quality grapes that produce good quality wines, including the Rosatello Moscato.

-This vintage from Spain has the aroma of Muscat grape, apple, and mandarin orange and has the flavor of citrus.
-This is a dry wine from the Muscat grapes in Malaga, Spain, fermented in stainless steel vats.
-The red slate soil in the area, mixed with white quartz, produces an interesting varietal of Muscat grapes that are used to make this wine.
+This vintage Moscato wine from Spain has the aroma of Muscat grape, apple, and mandarin orange and the flavor of citrus.
+The 2014 Bodegas Botani Moscato is a dry wine from the Muscat grapes in Malaga, Spain, fermented in stainless steel vats.
+The red slate soil in the area, mixed with white quartz, produces an exciting variety of Muscat grapes used to make this wine.